tbedford/Website-Test/source/woeful-web.md

 shenanigans.

-You can probably scrape together some information from this, but it's fiddly, whether you are a human or a machine.
+You can probably scrape together some information from this, but it's fiddly, regardless of whether you are a human or a machine.

 I am not especially "picking" on these sites, they are sympomatic of what's out there generally.
 I've also dealt with a lot worse, believe